mraible/mobile-jhipster/README.md

 npx cap sync android
 ```

-Then, open your project in Android Studio and run your app.
+Then, run your app in an Android emulator.

 ```
-npx cap open android
+npx cap run android
 ```

 You'll need to run a couple commands to allow the emulator to communicate with your API and Keycloak.